 Abstract

-Human vocalizations are incredibly flexible and may sound different depending on their uses and functions - from interpersonal semantic communication, to expressing emotions and intentions, to cueing a speakers’ age and body size.
+Human vocalizations are incredibly flexible and may sound different depending on their uses and functions – from interpersonal semantic communication, to expressing emotions and intentions, to cueing a speakers’ age and body size.
 Even though the voice works as such an important sociobiological signal, there are major gaps in our knowledge about how we process and perceive this auditory information.
 For instance: why do we like some speakers/singers more than others?
 Does it depend on the type of vocalization?
-Studies on the speaking voice suggest a clear link between vocal attractiveness and acoustic characteristics, but the relationship between acoustic features and singing voices preferences is not so straightforward, with recent findings suggesting that perceptual features are more relevant than acoustic features.
+Studies on the speaking voice suggest a clear link between vocal attractiveness and acoustic characteristics, but the relationship between acoustic features and singing voices preferences is not so straightforward, with recent findings suggesting that perceptual features (i.e., numerical sound descriptions by listeners) are more relevant than acoustic features (i.e., physical characteristics of the audio files).

 We propose to investigate voice preferences with an integrative approach, encompassing contrasting types of vocalizations.
 To do that, we will use a newly recorded and validated stimulus set of contrasting vocalizations containing 22 highly trained female singers speaking and singing the same material in contrasting styles (sung as a lullaby, as a pop song or as an opera aria; and spoken out loud as if directed to an adult audience and as if directed to an infant).
 We will ask participants to rate these vocalizations in terms of how much they liked them as well as on scales for different perceptual features (e.g., breathiness, loudness, timbre).
 By measuring the consistency of these preferences across participants and over time (with two testing sessions), as well as modeling liking ratings based on perceptual features, we aim to characterize voice preferences in a wider framework – taking into account the variability both in vocalizations’ uses and functions and in participants’ aesthetic appreciation of them – to better understand a question central to human experience.